 • Proof of sufficient financial means to cover the expenses of the stay

-Portugal Visa for Cultural Purposes
+Cultural Purposes Visa

-This type of Portuguese Schengen visa is issued for individuals traveling for cultural, sports, religious, or film-related activities.
-It allows the holder to enter and travel within the Schengen area for a specific period, usually between 1 and 90 days.
+This tourist visa is for people planning to travel to Portugal to participate in cultural, sports, religious, or film-related activities within a Schengen member country.
+It allows the holder to enter and travel within the Schengen area for a specific period, usually between 1 and 90 days, for example, when performing in a concert or a film festival.

 • A completed and signed visa application form